boynux/containers-cheatsheet/docs/index.md

 ---
-layout: default
+layout: page
+title: Welcome To Containers CheatSheet!
 ---

-### Welcome To Containers CheatSheet!

 This web site is created to provide a rich source of usefull tricks and tutorilas for containers and specially Docker.
 It's licensed under Creative Commons and you help and involvment is highly valuable.

 <h3><a class="post-link" href="{{ 'posts.html' | prepend: site.baseurl }}">Posts and Materials</a></h3>

+{% include site-search.html %}

 ### Contribution